-How Can I Boost My Shy Dog’s Confidence?
+How Can I Build My Shy Dog’s Confidence?

 Shy dogs can be like shy people: They are fine in familiar circumstances and with familiar people but may become anxious and even defensive when exposed to strange dogs and situations.